brouhaha/a2zip/README.md

 necessitating new ZIP versions 4, 5, and 6, also known as EZIP, XZIP, and YZIP, respectively.
 These are not represented here.

+## Acknowledgements

+Special thanks to:

+* Richard Turk, for saving the printed listing from the work I did in 1983, which was otherwise lost

+* 4am, for preserving disk images of huge amounts of Apple II software, including early, now-rare Infocom games (e.g., Zork I release 5, Zork II release 7)